SharonymTan/SharonymTan.github.io/README.md

 Welcome to my personal website.
 Here you will find some of the projects that I have completed through my university course, projects from work and some of my hobby/ learner projects.

-I am fascinated by the possibility of data and I want to use data to help the world a better place.
+I am fascinated by the possibility of data and I want to use data to help make the world a better place.

 # Project List: